GauthierBassereau/A-R-G-O-S/README.md

 - Take current state + instructions
 - Predict next 2 seconds of states, auto-regressively, taking the last generated state as input (Teacher Forcing)
 - Optimize actions to match the generated states
-- Do a POC with AGIBOTWORLD dataset for planning predictor and will use SO-100 dataset for action predictor
+- Do a POC with AGIBOTWORLD dataset for pre-training planning predictor and will use SO-100 dataset for action predictor and fine-tuning the planning predictor.

 ## Improvements for next versions
 - Add history/memory -> adding past frames to the predictors